Handling objections is the hardest part of cold calling for most sales professionals.

 - “Just send me some information.”

-The good news is — there are proven cold calling tips you can use to overcome objections and be more persuasive as a sales professional.
+The good news is that you can use proven cold-calling tips to overcome objections and be more persuasive as a sales professional.

 15 Tips for Overcoming Objections in Sales

-For this article, we spoke with 15 of the best-and-brightest minds on cold calling and overcoming objections.
+We spoke with 15 of the best and brightest minds for this article on cold calling and overcoming objections.

-The question: “What is your top tip for cold callers who need help overcoming objections in 2019?”
+The question: “What is your top tip for cold callers who need help overcoming objections this year?”
 Read their responses below.

 Lauren Bailey | CEO at Factor 8